 Our families have joined us in school for Inspire Workshops, where they can work alongside their children in Foundation Class.
-Our recent themes have included 'Knights and Castles', 'Maths Problem Solving' and we have lots more exciting days planned for this year.
+Our recent theme was space, we have lots more exciting days planned for this year.

 Characteristics of Effective Learning